SanseroGames/adventofcode/2019/README.md

 ### Day 4

-We first tried to solve the challenge in **Chef** but that language did not support rounging or casting to int so the challenge was not solvable (or a real pain to try to solve).
+We first looked at **LeGit**.
+It is a brainfuck clone with git repos.
+But Legit only treats numbers as numbers when they are hardcoded - otherwise, they're ASCII.

-Then we looked at **LeGit** but it was just a brainfuck clone with git repos that was not interesting enough to use.
+Then we tried to solve the challenge in **Chef** but that language did not support rounging or casting to int so the challenge was not solvable (or a real pain to try to solve).

 ### Day 8